Retirement Living Hub

 Funding Your Aging in Place Journey

-In addition to home costs, ensure your health insurance is optimized by choosing the right Medicare plan to cover future healthcare needs.
+In addition to home costs, I always make sure our health insurance is optimized by choosing the right Medicare plan to cover future healthcare needs.
+It’s all part of the larger financial picture.

 The Consumer Financial Protection Bureau (CFPB) offers resources to help you understand various financial products related to your home and retirement.
+I’ve found their resources to be quite helpful.
 Research these options thoroughly to determine the best fit for your circumstances.

 • Personal Savings: Utilize existing retirement funds or savings accounts.